ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 _outlier weight_ will be 1.

-Finally, regardless of whether the target value was modified or not the marker will be set to indicate the value was considered for winsorisation ("W")
+Finally, regardless of whether the target value was modified or not the marker will be set to indicate the value was considered for Winsorisation ("W")

 ##### Ratio Estimation

-If calibration weight and auxiliary values **are** supplied then **ratio estimation** is used.
+If calibration factor and auxiliary values **are** supplied then **ratio estimation** is used.

-For ratio estimation a _weight_ is calculated from the product of the supplied calibration weight and the design weight.
+For ratio estimation a _weight_ (calibration weight) is calculated from the product of the supplied calibration factor and the design weight.

 The product of the supplied design weight with the target value is used to calculate a _weighted target value_.